 Commitment to supporting you to find your first teaching position.

-The Heath TSA is committed to supporting trainees to fulfil their potential during this challenging and rewarding year, in preparation for a successful teaching career.
+The Heath Consortium is committed to supporting trainees to fulfil their potential during this challenging and rewarding year, in preparation for a successful teaching career.

 About the accredited body